 Negligent retention claims in the context of a delivery driver involve looking at the employee’s personnel file while he has been an employee at the company.
 Specifically, what we are looking for are previous instances where he exhibited behavior that would lead a reasonable employer to fire the individual.
 On the delivery driver scenario, let’s assume the at-fault driver was hired on Jan.
 1, 2017, and had been involved in a number of at-fault accidents before t-boning your vehicle on Dec.
 31, 2017.
 You would have a strong negligent retention claim.

 Contact Ponton Law today if you have been injured by a delivery driver in the Atlanta area.
-He has handled many of these types of claims and can maximize your recovery.
+He has handled many of these types of claims and can maximize your recovery as your Atlanta car accident attorney.